 Why do DSLR’s Photos Look Better?

-DSLR has larger sensors, some up to the size of a full frame 35mm film camera.
+DSLR has larger sensors, some up to the size of a full-frame 35mm film camera.
 It gives a better ISO sensitivity range and better control over noise levels.
-That’s why it’s photo look better.
+That’s why its photo looks better.

 What Camera Do Most Professional Photographers Use?